urslimshady/flashcard-app-django/README.md

 # My Django Web App Project

 Welcome to my Django web app project!
 This project is designed to help you memorize anything. <br> On the front page of your web app, you’ll see all your existing cards and be able to create new ones.
-On each flashcard, you can add a question and an answer,<br> which you can later edit.Once you’ve learned the answer to the card’s question, the card moves to the next box.<> If a flashcard moves to the next box, that doesn’t mean you’re done with it.
+On each flashcard, you can add a question and an answer, which you can later edit.
+Once you’ve learned the answer to the card’s question, the card moves to the next box.<br> If a flashcard moves to the next box, that doesn’t mean you’re done with it.
 You’ll still review it periodically to refresh your memory,<br> and it’ll continue progressing through the boxes.
 Basically, the higher the box number, the more likely that you’ve mastered those concepts.<br> If you don’t know the answer to a card’s question, then the card moves back to the first box.

 ## Getting Started